kanaklata-Lakkawar/Digital-Healthcare-Donation-Web-Application/README.md

-# Digital Healthcare Donation Application
+# MedShare Initiative

 <b>Description:</b>

-The Online Healthcare Donation System is a web-based platform designed to streamline and facilitate the process of healthcare donations.
+The MedShare Initiative is a web-based platform designed to streamline and facilitate the process of medicine donations.
 The system is built using Java servlets, core Java, JDBC for database connectivity, and incorporates HTML and CSS for the user interface.

 Technologies Used: